lgmorand/workshop-aca/_entries/03-04 secret rotation.md

 {% collapsible %}

 On the storage account under the `Access key` blade copy the key value.
-Then go to the `Secrets` blade of the container app panel in order to edit the old value of the key by the newly copied one.
+Then go to the `Dapr Components` blade of the container app environment panel and edit the `reddog.binding.receipt` component to update the old `blob-storage-key` value with the newly copied one.

 ![Rotation Key](/media/lab2/rotation/sarot3.png)